Free Will vs Predestination

 Who are we anyway?

-Another thought on the subject comes to mind – who are we that we should think we can understand Him better than he understands himself? – the irony being perhaps you as you’re reading this would say this right back at me – and I don’t mind.
-I suggest the two (that is, free will and predestination) do not ‘add’ up to us when we apply human logic to it – that doesn’t bother me, since I am not God, and I do not possess all knowledge – only He does.
+Another thought on the subject comes to mind – who are we that we should think we can understand Him better than he understands himself? – the irony being perhaps you as you’re reading this would say this right back at us – and we don’t mind!
+Perhaps the two (that is, free will and predestination) do not ‘add’ up to us when we apply human logic to it – that doesn’t bother us, since noone is God except God, and none of us possess all knowledge – only He does.

 Sitting on the theology fence